 STIP is considered an external investment pool.
 STIP is also classified as a "2a-7 like" pool.
-A "2a-7-like" pool is an external investment pool that is not registered with the Securities and Exchange Commission as an investment fund, but has a policy that it will and does operate in a manner consistent with the SEC's Rule 2a-7 of the Investment Company Act of 1940.
+A "2a-7-like" pool is an external investment pool that is not registered with the Securities and Exchange Commission as an investment fund but has a policy that it will and does operate in a manner consistent with the SEC's Rule 2a-7 of the Investment Company Act of 1940.
 The County's investment position in STIP is determined by the pool's share price, which is dollar denominated.

 STIP is not FDIC-insured or otherwise insured or guaranteed by the federal government, the State of Montana, the Montana Board of Investments or any other entity against investment losses and there is no guaranteed rate of return on funds.
+STIP limits concentration of credit risk exposure by limiting portfolio investment types to 3% in any issuer except for U.S. Treasury and U.S. Agency securities as well as any repurchase agreements with a financial institution.
 The Montana Board of Investments maintains a reserve fund to offset possible losses and limit fluctuations in STIP's valuation.
-The STIP investment portfolio consists of securities with a maximum maturity of two years.